 One of the greatest lead singers Motown records ever had, David Ruffin became one of the artistic cornerstones of the Temptations after his lead vocal on "My Girl" (1965) paved the way for such majestic follow-ups as "Since I Lost My Baby" (1965), "Beauty is Only Skin Deep" (1966), "All I Need" (1967), and "I Wish it Would Rain" (1968).
 Unfortunately, ever-mounting internal pressures within the group, coupled with Ruffin's swelling ego, led to his dismissal from the group in late 1968.

 His solo career got off to a promising start with the powerful ballad "My Whole World Ended (The Moment You Left Me)," which cracked the pop and soul Top Ten in early 1969.
-His last hit to reach the Top Ten was the Van McCoy-produced dance ballad "Walk Away From Love," 1976.
-After leaving Motown in 1977, Ruffin recorded for Warner Brothers and later, with RCA accompanied by Eddie Kendricks.
+His last hit to reach the Top Ten was the Van McCoy-produced dance ballad "Walk Away From Love" in 1976.
+After leaving Motown in 1977, Ruffin recorded for Warner Brothers and, later, with RCA, accompanied by Eddie Kendricks.

 Unfortunately, Ruffin's career, marred by years of substance abuse and artistic indifference, ended in his death from a drug overdose on June 1, 1991, in Philadelphia, Pennsylvania.